ElektraInitiative/libelektra/doc/decisions/0_drafts/metakey_semantics.md

 3. Changing the value of a copied metakey must not affect the original `spec:/` key (and its metadata).

 Unrelated to the specification use case, metakeys must also be prevented from having metadata of their own.
+As `keyMeta` now "leaks" (compared with the previous API) the `KeySet` of metadata is unprotected and the requirements above are not fulfilled anymore.
+For example, changes of metadata values could confuse the spec plugin and lead to invalid configuration passed to applications.

 ## Constraints
+- The API should be hard to misuse.
+- Elektra should protect against incorrect operations, that would lead to undefined behavior.
+- As a specialized hook plugin `spec` could make use of specialized APIs.
+  However, the need for such internal APIs should be limited as much as possible.
 ## Assumptions

 - Not allowing metadata on metakeys, can also be ignored here, because it can be dealt with in `keyNew()` and `keyMeta()`.